-Then by Faltings isogeny theorem the two varieties $A^m$ and $\prod A_{f_i}^{m_i}$ must be isogenous over $\Q$ and by the unicity of decomposition up to $\Q$-isogeny into the product of $\Q$-simple varieties it follows that $A$ is isogenous over $\Q$ to a product $\prod A_{f_i}^{e_i}$ for some exponents $e_i\geq0$, and it is of $\GL_2$-type. \end{proof}
+Then by Faltings's isogeny theorem the varieties $A^m$ and $\prod A_{f_i}^{m_i}$ are isogenous over $\Q$.
+By the uniqueness of decomposition up to $\Q$-isogeny into the product of $\Q$-simple varieties it follows that $A$ is isogenous over $\Q$ to a product $\prod A_{f_i}^{e_i}$ for some exponents $e_i\geq0$, and thus it is of $\GL_2$-type. \end{proof}

-For other number fields, the strong modularity can be reduced to that of the restriction of scalars and one has the following:
+For other number fields strong modularity can be reduced to that of the restriction of scalars.

-\begin{proposition} An abelian variety $B/K$ over a number field $K$ is strongly modular over $K$ if, and only if, $\Res_{K/\Q}(B/K)$ is of $\GL_2$-type. \end{proposition}
+\begin{proposition} An abelian variety $B/K$ over a number field $K$ is strongly modular over $K$ if and only if $\Res_{K/\Q}(B/K)$ is of $\GL_2$-type. \end{proposition}